hyice/cycle/README.md

 Without too much feature, `cycle` only focus on the core function:

-- has / done
+- has done
-  - start/stop a concentrated period
+  - click status bar icon to start a concentrated period, pause is available by click the icon again
-  - progress on status bar icon
+  - progress is displayed on the status bar icon, with eyes blinking to indicate timer is going
-  - has and only has a status bar icon
-- will have / todo
-  - customize last time of the concentrated period
-  - switch to use accurate left time instead of progress
+  - timer label next to the icon
+  - right click to see more advanced features
+	  - choose the cycle interval you want
+	  - choose the notification mode you like
+	  - hide the timer label if you don't need it
 - never
   - ads
   - pro version